CeereMugambi/alx-system_engineerung-devops/0x01-shell_permissions/README.md

-Script for changing group owner
+Script for changing owner and group owner for all files and directories